Restaurants

 Consumer insight

-Shoppers — particularly younger ones — describe tip prompts at counter service as coercive, and review-site sentiment around "tip screen" mentions has turned sharply negative.
+Shoppers, particularly younger ones, describe tip prompts at counter service as coercive.
+Review-site sentiment around "tip screen" mentions has turned sharply negative, too.

 Strategic takeaway